tedlee21/PyTest-Wizard/README.md

 When enabled, the extension will display a button on the Status Bar which will allow you to run tests at the click of a button.

+*Note that this is a fork of the original open source repository: [here](https://github.com/incanetworks/inca-qa-test-wizard)

 ## Usage

 To use the extension, all you need is to have an active python file open.